• Skip to primary navigation

 Scalloped Potatoes and Ham – Roasted fennel, warm chunky apple sauce, broccoli bacon salad, rolls and butter.

-Turkey (or Chicken) Pot Pie – broccoli bacon salad, chunky apple sauce (serve warm), deviled eggs, rolls and butter
+Turkey (or Chicken) Pot Pie – broccoli bacon salad, chunky apple sauce (serve warm), deviled eggs, Homemade Dinner Rolls and butter

 Ham Balls – Mashed Potatoes, Garlic Green Beans, Raspberry Jello Fluff, rolls and butter